Jose-Monagas/Walmart-MERN-APP/Fallmart/README.md

 ## Overview
 <h5 align="center">No one has 20/20 foresight</h5>

-ERD Comparison from project beginning to finished product>
+ERD Comparison from project beginning to finished product.

 As with all projects, our final product deviated slightly from its origin structure.
 Seen below are the first ERD we created as a basis for the project to be built off, and the last ERD is a representation of our final working models.